Search String

 When five droplets accumulate on a parasol held aloft, a mega-droplet forms.
 In the case of water, the mega-droplet is unleashed as a torrent that washes Bub, Bob and the monsters down through a rounds' mazes (a form of getting around).

 In keeping with the two other Bub and Bob games by Taito, the concept and execution of Parasol Stars constitutes a work of genius: the games are fun and addictive.
-Parasol Stars is perhaps the pick of the bunch in terms of replayability and audiovisuals, however; certainly, it employs the Amiga's capacities more than Bubble Bobble and Rainbow Islands, which were hamstrung by 8-bit and ST considerations.
+Parasol Stars is perhaps the pick of the bunch in terms of replayability and audiovisuals; certainly, it employs the Amiga's capacities more than Bubble Bobble and Rainbow Islands, which were hamstrung by 8-bit and ST considerations.

 It is a nice touch how the engine scrolls the screen from round to round, with Bub and Bob hovering in the air via parasol.